Cat Spraying: Why It Happens and How to Stop It

 Do Female Cats Spray?

-Though spraying is more prevalent in males, some intact females will spray as part of their normal mating behavior, says Goin.
+Spraying is more common in males, but some intact females will spray as a normal mating behavior.

-Female spraying is in many respects similar to male cat spraying.
+Female spraying shares many similarities with male cat spraying.
 “A female may spray to let males know her mating availability status,” says Bennett.
 “Females may also spray when feeling threatened or in an unfamiliar environment.”

 Do Neutered Cats Spray?

-Neutering may greatly reduce the occurrence of cat spraying, but it doesn’t guarantee that the behavior will never surface.
+Neutering may reduce the likelihood of spraying, but it’s not a guarantee.
 It’s estimated that about 10 percent of neutered males and 5 percent of spayed females continue to spray.
-If your cat is already spraying, sterilization surgery may not eliminate the problem, especially if they have been practicing the behavior for a long time.
+If your cat is already spraying, sterilization surgery may not get rid of the problem.
+This is especially true if they’ve been practicing the behavior for a long time.

-Spraying from a neutered (or spayed) cat may be a warning sign that he feels threatened or concerned, says Bennett.
+Spraying from a neutered cat may be a warning sign that he feels threatened, says Bennett.

 “It could be that you’re rushing a new cat introduction or that you’re missing the building tension in your multi-cat household.
 It could even be that the new furniture you bought has an unfamiliar scent and your cat needs to establish it as part of the territory.
 The bottom line is that you need to determine the cause in order to effectively address the behavior.”